 Health magazine recommends skipping Jenny Craig.
 "If you have this much money to spend, fork it over to a registered dietitian and a personal trainer instead," the writer says.
 One weight-loss expert interviewed says he prefers Weight Watchers.

 Review: Jenny Craig, Maureen Callahan, MS, RD, April 18, 2008

-WebMD interviews Leslie Bonci, MPH, RD, director of sports nutrition at the University of Pittsburgh Medical Center, about the Jenny Craig program.
-She says the diet has both pros and cons and is useful for short-term weight loss, but doesn't do enough to teach users how to eat over the long term.
-WebMD concludes: "To take full advantage of the Jenny Craig method, you must make full use of the counseling support the company offers as you transition from packaged food to your own healthy menu planning and meal preparation."
+WebMD.com interviews Leslie Bonci, MPH, RD, director of sports nutrition at the University of Pittsburgh Medical Center, about the Jenny Craig program.
+She says the diet is useful for short-term weight loss, but doesn't do enough to teach users how to eat over the long term.

-Jenny Craig earns 3.6 stars out of 5 in more than 50 reviews.
+Jenny Craig earns a score of 72 out of 100 from more than 60 user reviews.
 Many users love the simplicity of not having to cook or plan meals, but others say the food is simply too expensive.
 Some also report regaining weight easily after they stopped eating the prepackaged meals.

-Review: Jenny Craig Weight Loss Program Reviews, Contributors to Viewpoints.com
+Review: Jenny Craig Weight Loss Program Reviews, Contributors to Viewpoints.com, As of December 2013